 Types of forklift training courses available are novice, refresher and training for individuals with limited/previous experience.
 Forklift certificate issued on successful completion.

 We offer a variety of courses for this type of equipment.
 There is a maximum ratio of 3 candidates per course.
 Courses include refresher training including re-test suitable only for candidates who already hold valid certification on the same machine type, conversion training for candidates wishing to convert from one type of machine to another, experienced operator with no previous formal training and novice.

 Course durations will depend on the number of candidates, and level of experience, but are typically between 1 day and 5 days.
 Contact us to establish how many days you are likely to need.

-Forklift training courses can take place either at your premises or at our site in Rochester, Kent.
+Forklift training courses can take place either at your premises or at our site in Sittingbourne, Kent.
 Areas covered: Kent, London, Essex, Sussex plus other counties in and around the southeast.